Liouville quantum gravity as a mating of trees: Introduction

-One may obtain a {\bf unit boundary length quantum disk} by sampling from $\CM$ conditioned to have total boundary length $1$.
+One may obtain a {\bf unit boundary length quantum disk} by sampling from $\diskmeasure$ conditioned to have total boundary length $1$.
 (This is now a sample from a finite measure, which can be normalized to be a probability measure.)
-Similarly, a {\bf unit area quantum disk} and {\bf unit area quantum sphere} can respectively be defined from $\CM$ and $\CM^c$ in a similar way.
-We define a quantum disk with an arbitrary fixed boundary length (or a quantum disk or quantum sphere with a fixed area) similarly.
-(Alternatively, a quantum disk with arbitrary boundary length can be defined by taking the unit boundary length quantum disk and then scaling it to have the given boundary length; the same is also true in the case of the disk or sphere with fixed area.)
+Similarly, a {\bf unit area quantum sphere} can be defined from $\spheremeasure$.
+We define a quantum disk with an arbitrary fixed boundary length (or a quantum sphere with a fixed area) similarly.
+Recall that adding a constant $C$ to the field scales quantum boundary lengths (resp.\ quantum areas) by the factor $e^{\gamma C/2}$ (resp.\ $e^{\gamma C}$).
+One can therefore define a quantum disk with arbitrary boundary length $\ell > 0$ by taking the unit boundary length quantum disk and then scaling it by adding the constant $\tfrac{2}{\gamma} \log \ell$ to the field to obtain a quantum surface with boundary length $\ell$.
+One can similarly define a quantum disk or sphere, respectively, with area $a > 0$ by taking the unit area sphere, respectively, and then adding $\tfrac{1}{\gamma} \log a$ to the field.